IgnacioFan/dynamic_pricing_engine/README.md

    ```

 2. Set Up Master Key and Credentials
-  - Create a master.key file in the config directory.
+  - Create a `master.key` file in the config directory.
-  - Ensure credentials.yml.enc exists and contains encrypted credentials.
+  - Enter credentials.yml.enc to view the following credentials, run (`EDITOR="code --wait" rails credentials:edit`).
+  - Note: If you haven't installed Rails under Ruby 3.2.0, you will need to run bundle install first.
     ```
     sinatra_pricing_api_key: ""
     sidekiqweb: